Miej/GoDeeper/README.md

 # We Have To Go Deeper

-## aws p2.xlarge GPU optimized deep learning cluster grenade.
+## aws p2.xlarge GPU optimized deep learning cluster-grenade.
 ### All installations are bleeding-edge as of Halloween 2016

 ### ami-a195cfb6